-The Fairwork Foundation has collaboratively developed the following nine principles through stakeholder workshops.
+The Fairwork Foundation has collaboratively developed the following five principles through stakeholder workshops.

 Fairness relating to pay includes levels of pay, considering both minimum and living wages.
 Along with the amount of remuneration, this also involves fair pay terms including ensuring that workers costs are met.
 For location-based and macrowork, platforms protect against non-payment for completed work.
 For microwork platforms, non-payment is effectively regulated.